PhilipCoder/WillCore.UI/README.md

 >## 9 View Access
 ___

-To block user access to views, an access function can be returned from a view module.
+To block user access to views, an async access function can be returned from a view module.
 The result of this function will indicate the following:

 * When the function returns true, access is granted to the view.
 * When the function returns false, access is blocked and no the destination view won't load.
 * When the result is a string, the page will navigate to the URL returned by the function.

+The first parameter of this function is the WillCore proxy instance and the second parameter is an request proxy.

 #### Allow Access